Pebit/youtube-playlist-unavailable-video-lister/README.md

 # YouTube Playlist - Unavailable Video Lister
-A simple Python script to **find and list unavailable videos** in a YouTube playlist by comparing its HTML before and after unavailable videos are revealed.
+A tool written in Python to **find and list unavailable videos** in a YouTube playlist by comparing its HTML before and after unavailable videos are revealed.
 Want to skip the wall of text?
-Watch the video tutorial:  https://youtu.be/aC80fCiigCk?si=ftrKo5w2KRKkIVaa
+Watch the video tutorial:  (coming soon)
 MediaFire download: https://www.mediafire.com/file/n5z9hcrpl1sxfdq/youtube-playlist-unavailable-video-lister.zip/file
 ## What It Does
 Given:
-- The public HTML of a YouTube playlist (before unavailable videos are shown)
+- The Playlist URL

-- The private HTML of the same playlist (after unavailable videos are shown)
+- (optional) number of seconds extra wait time (for slower internet connections)

 This script:

-- Sifts through both HTML files.
+- Sifts through both HTML files of the page (one with and one without the unavailable videos).
 - Compares the available vs. all videos.
 - Identifies missing/unavailable videos.
 - Outputs for each missing video in the following format: